josetapia97/josetapia97/README.md

 # 🚀 Check Out My Projects!

-Explore my work in more detail in the technologies I've mentioned above.
-More information about each project can be found in the corresponding technology sections below.
+Explore my work in more detail in the technologies I mentioned above.
+You can find more information about each project in the technology sections corresponding to each repository.

 ## Let's Connect!

-Whether you're interested in collaborating on an exciting project, learning together, or just discussing technology, feel free to get in touch!
+Whether you're interested in collaborating on an interesting project, learning together, or just talking about technology, feel free to get in touch through this medium, or my resume below!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Perfil%20Profesional-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/jos%C3%A9-tapia-jara-46b909265/)
 [![GitHub](https://img.shields.io/badge/GitHub-Perfil%20Personal-black?style=for-the-badge&logo=github)](https://github.com/josetapia97)